Key takeaways

 Can I take Zyrtec and Allegra together?

-Combining allergy medications is not always a good idea.
+Combining Zyrtec and Allegra is not a good idea.
 Unless your doctor tells you otherwise, it is best to pick one appropriate allergy medication and take it as directed.
+Combining these medications does not typically offer additional benefits and may increase the risk of adverse effects.

 Which antihistamine is best?

 That depends.
-Some patients swear by Allegra, while others love Zyrtec.
-Other non-sedating antihistamines such as Claritin and Xyzal are very popular, too.
+Some people swear by Allegra, while others love Zyrtec.
+Other non-sedating antihistamines such as Claritin and Xyzal are also popular.
 It may take a bit of trial and error to find which antihistamine helps your symptoms the most while giving you the least side effects.
+Although these newer antihistamines may still cause drowsiness, they cause less drowsiness than first-generation antihistamines like Benadryl (diphenhydramine), which more easily cross the blood-brain barrier.

 Does Zyrtec raise blood pressure?

-Zyrtec alone does not raise blood pressure, however, Zyrtec-D (and its generic) contains pseudoephedrine, which can raise blood pressure.
-Ask your pharmacist if you need help selecting an antihistamine product that does not contain a decongestant.
+Zyrtec alone does not increase blood pressure.
+However, Zyrtec-D contains pseudoephedrine, which can increase blood pressure.
+Ask a pharmacist if you need help selecting an antihistamine medication that does not contain a decongestant.

 Is it better to take Zyrtec at night or in the morning?